perfecto25/roco/README.md

 - **A connection from another roco node.** It starts with a roco handshake that carries the full route. roco follows that route and ignores its own `relays:`.

-For example, this node sends its own traffic for qbtch2 via qbtch7, and can still appear in other nodes' `chain:`:
+For example, this node sends its own traffic for node C via node B, and can still appear in other nodes' `chain:`:

     relays:
-      - targets: ["qbtch2"]
+      - targets: ["nodeC"]
-        chain: ['qbtch7']
+        chain: ['nodeB']

 ### How roco keeps its own connections out of its redirect rules
 The firewall rules redirect all TCP to a target's IP into the listener.
 Without an exception, that would include connections roco itself makes.
-Suppose another node asks this one to relay to qbtch2 (for example, `chain: [thisnode]` with target qbtch2). roco's own connection to qbtch2 would then be caught and sent back into its own listener, and from there via qbtch7 instead of directly.
-That breaks when qbtch2 is itself a roco hop in the route, and can loop.
+Suppose another node asks this one to relay to node C (for example, `chain: [thisnode]` with target 'nodeC').

+Roco's own connection to C would then be caught and sent back into its own listener, and from there via node B instead of directly.
+That breaks when "node C" is itself a roco hop in the route, and can loop.

 To prevent this, roco sets a firewall mark (`SO_MARK`, value `0x524f`) on every outbound connection it makes: to the next hop and to the final target.
 The